List of women's football clubs in Bangladesh

-The following is a list of clubs who have played in the Bangladesh Women's Football League since its formation in 2011 to the current 2023–24 season.
+The following is a list of clubs who have played in the Bangladesh Women's Football League since its formation in 2011 to the current 2025–26 season.

 In Bangladesh, there is only one women's football league: the Bangladesh Women's Football League.
 Thus, there are no promotions or relegation to date.

 Bangladesh Women's Football League

-Current clubs (2023–24)
+Current clubs (2025–26)

-Twelve clubs will compete in the 2023–24 Bangladesh Women's Football League:
+Eleven clubs will compete in the 2025–26 Bangladesh Women's Football League: